A Day Trip to Toledo

 Food in Toledo

-Toledo is in the heart of Castile and Leon region and there is no lack of amazing food here.
+Toledo is in the heart of Castile and Leon region and on my soul trip to Toledo, I realized that there is no lack of amazing food here.
 The best and timely option is tapas here. there are a lot of restaurants that offer free tapas with a drink but that’s more of a local thing in the evenings.
 Lunch is the biggest meal in Spain and the heaviest as well.

 I made the mistake of not buying this bracelet which gives you access to 9 different locations, some of them below.
-At this price it is totally worth it and you should definitely got for it.
+At this price, it is totally worth it and you should definitely go for it.
 I ended up paying more because I thought of it as a bit of a tourist scam but it was totally worth it.
-You can purchase it at multiple points including Tourist information centre.
+You can purchase it at multiple points including the Tourist information centre.

 One Day itinerary of Essential Toledo